11 Tips For Saving Money You Might Not Have Thought Of

 4. Unwanted subscriptions may be hiding in the App Store.

-I finally cancelled HBO Now, which I haven’t used since the Game of Thrones season finale nearly five months ago.
+I finally canceled HBO Now, which I haven’t used since the Game of Thrones season finale nearly five months ago.
 Shame.

 The App Store subscription page is buried under many menus, which is probably how I ended up forgetting about those HBO charges.
 Open the App Store.
 In the “Today” tab, tap the nameless round icon in the top right.
 On the “Account” page, tap your name up top, and use Touch ID or Face ID to continue.
 Scroll down to where it says “Subscriptions” and tap.
 Here, you’ll see past and present recurring charges, and the option to cancel.